Centrality-Based Node Feature Augmentation for Robust Network Alignment: Proposed Method: Grad-Align+

 where $\pi^{(i)}(\mathcal{N}_u)$ is the set of nodes whose elements are mapped via $\pi^{(i)}$.
 As illustrated in Fig. \ref{fig:example1}, we consider two networks $G_s$ and $G_t$ with $n_s=6$ and $n_t=8$.
 When there is a single matched pair $(c,C)$ in the first iteration, we have ${\bf S}_J^{(1)}(a,A)=\frac{1}{9}$ and ${\bf S}_{Jac}^{(1)}(a,B)=\frac{1}{6}$.
 This indicates that, although the structural consistency of $(a,A)$ is higher than that of $(a,B)$, using the Jaccard index would favor aligning node $a$ with node $B$ rather than $A$ since a node pair having a higher degree would result in a smaller similarity score.

 \end{example}

-To overcome this problem, we present our new measure, {\it ACN similarity} in \eqref{ACN_sim}, which focuses on the number of ACNs itself without normalization to the total number of neighbors unlike the Jaccard index in \eqref{Jaccard sim} (refer to lines 22--23 in Algorithm \ref{mainalgorithm}).
+To overcome this problem, we present our new measure, {\it ACN similarity} in \eqref{ACN_sim}, which focuses on the number of ACNs itself without normalization to the total number of neighbors unlike the Jaccard index in \eqref{Jaccard sim}.

-Finally, using the similarity matrix ${\bf S}^{(i)}$ in \eqref{overall_sim}, our \textsf{Grad-Align+} gradually discovers node pairs while making full use of the information from our CNFA (refer to lines 25--31 in Algorithm \ref{mainalgorithm}).
+Finally, using the similarity matrix ${\bf S}^{(i)}$ in \eqref{overall_sim}, our \textsf{Grad-Align+} gradually discovers node pairs while making full use of the information from our CNFA.